 where X is a discrete random variable taking on values from the set χ which depends on the information source being analyzed.
 For the purposes of this analysis, the elements of the set χ are all the musical notes used by a given composer in any of his compositions.
 If the analysis were to be one regarding the works of a famous literary author, the corresponding set would likely consist of all the words used by that author in his or her writings.
 The logarithm is base 2, which is important as it produces an entropy value with units of bits.
 This turns out to be a particularly useful because much of the work of information theory and entropy is relevant to the efficiency of coding schemes.
-There are many properties that arise from the manipulation of this definition that will not be treated here, but can be found in Cover and Thomas.
+Another important way of describing H(X) is to say that it is the expected value of $\log p(x)$.
+There are many properties that arise from the manipulation of this definition that will not be treated here, but can be found in Cover and Thomas's Elements of Information Theory.

-In the interest of adding an intuitive definition to the one above, we may think of entropy as the average number of yes or no questions needed to match a given X_i with an element from a set γ .
-This is a somewhat weak definition as it is important to note that the scheme for asking yes or no questions must be the most efficient possible scheme to provide H(X) as the actual average number of questions needed.
+In the interest of adding an intuitive definition to the one above, we may think of entropy as the average number of yes or no questions needed to match a given X_i with an element from a set χ .
+This is a somewhat weak definition as it is important to note that we mean average number of questions needed in the most efficient scheme for asking yes or no questions if the answer is to be H(X).
 In many cases the best possible scheme may not be known.
 Regardless, it is a useful definition for intuitive purposes.
 A particularly illuminating example is Shannon's finding of a value of 1.34 bits for the entropy of letters in the English language.
-What this means, is that the bare minimum amount of information needed to identify each letter in a string of English text is 1.34 bits.
+What this means is that the bare minimum amount of information needed to identify each letter in a string of English text is 1.34 bits.
 Now this may seem counterintuitive because there are 26 letters in English and if we include the character "space" we have 27 symbols.
-It is guite obvious that any single symbol taken at random cannot definitely be identified by 2 yes or no questions, or 2 bits of information, much less 1.34 bits of information.
+It is quite obvious that any single symbol taken at random cannot definitely be identified by 2 yes or no questions, or 2 bits of information, much less 1.34 bits of information.
 Entropy though doesn't describe the uncertainty in a single independent symbol.
 It describes the uncertainty in the whole sample space in which the symbols occur, in this case, English.
 The entropy of English is as low as it is because the probability of a great many sequences of letters is zero.
 Likewise some letters are followed by all but one symbol with very low probability, "q" being a prime example as it is overwhelmingly followed by "u".
 That knowledge is due to the structure of English and so on average it takes less than 1.34 bits to identify the symbol following a "q".
 Also, after the first few letters of many words have been identified, the rest of the word can be guessed easily, again with much less information than 1.34 bits per symbol.
 As Cover and Thomas point out, "... a large number of guesses will usually be needed at the beginning of words or sentences." but that shouldn't be surprising considering those symbols are much more independent than are the symbols following them.
 Thus we may think of entropy as the average number of bits needed to identify a symbol that occurs with known probabilities and transition probabilities.